 Family Violence Prevention Program

-The Family Violence Prevention Program (FVPP) funds the operations of emergency shelters and transitional (second stage) housing to improve the safety and security of Indigenous women, children, families and 2SLGBTQQIA+ people across Canada, including in the North and in urban centres.
-FVPP also provides funding for community-driven proposals for family violence prevention projects.
+The Family Violence Prevention Program (FVPP) funds the operations of emergency shelters and transitional (second stage) housing to improve the safety and security of Indigenous women, children, families and 2SLGBTQI+ people across Canada, including in the North and in urban centres.
+FVPP also provides funding for community-driven service delivery projects for family violence prevention activities.

 On this page